dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

                           ^-- Level number width
 ```

-We could leave this illustration as a comment in our code... or we could just not use magic numbers and name them.
+We could leave this illustration as a comment in our code... or we could just *not* use magic numbers and stick them
+into named variables:

 ```rust {data-file="game.rs", data-fold="['1-54']", hl_lines=["56-58", 66]}
 use std::io::{Read, stdin};